apisec-inc/apisec-run-scan/README.md

 https://cloud.fxlabs.io/#/signup

 ### Step #2
-Login into Apisec and “Register API” on the Apisec dashboard.
+Login into Apisec and `Register API` on the Apisec dashboard.
-For example, you can use this sample NetBank OpenAPI Specification URL: http://application.apisec.ai:8080/v2/api-docs” and name your project “NetBank”
+For example, you can use this sample NetBank OpenAPI Specification URL: http://application.apisec.ai:8080/v2/api-docs” and name your project `NetBank`

 ### Step #3
 Go to your GitHub Repository on which you like to activate Apisec scanning.
 Make sure the GitHub Advanced Security is activated.
-Select the Security tab, then click on “Set up code scanning”, then search and select “APIsec Scan” action.
+Select the Security tab, then click on `Set up code scanning`, then search and select **APIsec Scan** action.

-If you donot have GitHub Advanced Security enabled you can still add the apisec-run-scan action to existing GitHub workflow or create one.
-To create a new workflow select the "Actions" tab and click "Configure" Simple Workflow, then search and select “APIsec Scan” action from marketplace.
+If you do not have GitHub Advanced Security enabled you can still add the `apisec-run-scan` action to existing GitHub workflow or create one.
+To create a new workflow select the `Actions` tab and click `Configure` Simple Workflow, then search and select **APIsec Scan** action from marketplace.

-This will open the APIsec Scan action in the edit mode, now change the “apisec-project” property to your registered API name i.e. “NetBank”.
+This will open the APIsec Scan action in the edit mode, now change the `apisec-project` property to your registered API name i.e. `NetBank`.

-Now you need to add apisec_username and apisec_password as repository secrets.
-Go to Repository/Settings/Secrets/”New repository secrets” and use your free account credentials.
+Now you need to add `apisec_username` and `apisec_password` as repository secrets.
+Go to `Repository/Settings/Secrets/New repository secrets` and use your free account credentials.

 ### Step #4
-Go to the Actions tab, select APIsec action and click “Run workflow”.
-Once the action completes successfully, it will report vulnerabilities in the Security/”Code scanning alerts”.
+Go to the Actions tab, select APIsec action and click `Run workflow`.
+Once the action completes successfully, it will report vulnerabilities in the `Security/Code scanning alerts`.
 Click on one of the reported alerts to learn more about the vulnerability and remediation best practices.

 Here is the video:
 https://drive.google.com/drive/folders/1x0fi8Cg2lUMM-TIlfxbS-xSSbF57zc4_?usp=sharing